Small polarom formation by electron-electron interaction

 Recently, we have achieved the growth of high-quality CrI$_2$ single layer on graphene covered SiC(0001) substrate via molecular beam epitaxy.
 Here we examine the validity of our first-principles calculations via STM/STS measurements, for which the technical details have been given in a previous publication\cite{peng2020mott}.
-From the STM topography in Figs. 3(a) and (b), CrI$_2$ single layer shows a considerable density of intrinsic defect-like (DL) states.
-These states appear as depression spots at a positive bias of 1.6 V, corresponding to the energy of conduction bands, and protrusion dimers at a negative bias of $-$3.0 V, corresponding to the energy of valence bands.
-Differential conductance spectrum of defect-free area has an insulating gap of $\sim$3.3 eV, while the spectrum of a typical DL state indicates two prominent in-gap states separated by $\sim$0.5 eV [Fig. 3(c)].
-In Fig. 3(d), we compare the calculated $dI/dV$ spectrum of polaron with the measured differential conductance spectrum of a typical DL state.
+From the STM topography in Figs. 5(a) and (b), CrI$_2$ single layer shows a considerable density of intrinsic defect like (DL) entities.
+These DL entities appear as depression spots at a positive bias of 1.6 V, corresponding to the energy of conduction bands, and protrusion dimers at a negative bias of $-$3.0 V, corresponding to the energy of valence bands.
+Differential conductance spectrum of defect-free area has an insulating gap of $\sim$3.3 eV, while the spectrum of a typical DL entity indicates two prominent in-gap states separated by $\sim$0.5 eV [Fig. 5(c)].
+In Fig. 5(d), we compare the calculated $dI/dV$ spectrum of polaron with the measured differential conductance spectrum of a typical DL entity.
 Here the polaron is calculated with fully relaxed lattice structure, i.e., both electron-electron correlation and electron-phonon coupling are included.
-The features of in-gap states are properly captured by our calculation, despite their splitting is slightly underestimated as 0.4 eV.
-Our calculation of local density of states shows that the in-gap states come from the $e_g$ orbitals of central Cr atom, and these states already exist before any lattice relaxation.
-[See Supplemental Material\cite{ourSM} for details].
-The insert of Fig. 3(d) shows the calculated STM topography of polaron at positive (top) and negative (bottom) bias.
-The polaron displays depressions at positive bias and dimer protrusions at negative bias, which agree nicely with the results of DL states.
-These agreements strongly indicates the DL states are of polaronic nature, which not only demonstrate the existence of localized polarons in CrI$_2$, but also indicates that the essential physics of the electronic polaron is well captured in the DFT+U method.
+The features of in-gap states are reasonably captured by our calculations.
+Experimentally, upon approaching a DL entity, the band of CrI$_2$ rigidly shifts towards higher energy [Fig. S2], suggesting the presence of a trapped electron inside the DL entity.
+Such rigid band shift in proximity to polaron is also reproduced with our calculations [Fig. S3].
+The insets of Figs. 5(a) and (b) show the calculated STM topography of polaron at positive and negative bias, respectively.
+The polaron displays depressions at positive bias and dimer protrusions at negative bias, which agrees with the experimental results.
+Furthermore, experimentally all the dimers have the same orientation, which is consistent with our calculations where the polaron charge is dimer-like and perpendicular to the long-bond direction [Fig. S4].
+These agreements are consistent with the in-gap states being of polaronic nature.